Complete the form to schedule a free consultation with a traffic lawyer

 Financial Penalties and Court Costs

 Failed court defenses trigger immediate financial consequences.
-Traffic fines range from $150 for minor speeding violations to $2,500 for serious offenses like DUI or reckless driving.
+Traffic fines vary based on the type and severity of the violation.
 Courts add mandatory fees including court costs, processing charges, and state assessments.
 Many jurisdictions impose additional penalties for contesting tickets unsuccessfully, viewing failed defenses as wasting judicial resources.

 License Points and Driving Record Impact

 What happens if your excuse fails in court includes automatic point assessment against your driving record.
-Most states use point systems where violations accumulate: speeding tickets add 2-4 points, reckless driving adds 4-6 points, and DUI convictions add 6-12 points.
+Most states use point systems where violations accumulate: Different violations add varying point values to a driving record, depending on state rules.
 The Department of Motor Vehicles tracks these points across state lines.
-Accumulating 8-12 points within 18-24 months typically triggers license suspension, requiring SR-22 insurance and reinstatement fees exceeding $500.
+Accumulating multiple points within a defined period may trigger license suspension and additional administrative requirements.

 Insurance Rate Increases

 Failed defenses become permanent driving record entries visible to insurance companies for 3-7 years.
-Auto insurers increase premiums 20-40% for single speeding convictions and 50-100% for reckless driving or DUI convictions.
-These rate hikes cost drivers $3,000-$8,000 in additional premiums over three years, making professional legal defense financially prudent even when attorney fees seem substantial initially.
+Auto insurers may increase premiums following traffic convictions.
+These increased premiums can result in significant additional insurance costs over time.
+Making professional legal defense financially prudent even when attorney fees seem substantial initially.

 Step-by-Step Defense: Understanding Court Failure Outcomes